vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 The vendor, name and version trio is unique for each external service.

 - `enabled` - true/false (a user provided field) - whether the external service is enabled or not.
 If the external service is not enabled, requests will not be routed to it for processing.
-Cloud Director acts as if the service does not exist.
+VMware Cloud Director acts as if the service does not exist.
 - `priority` - 0-100 (a user provided field) - what is the priority of the external service when processing requests.
 More information on priority of external services can be found [here](#priority-of-external-services).
 - `authorizationEnabled` - true/false (a user provided field) - whether authorization is enabled for the service.
 More information on what authorization of external service entails can be found [here](#authorization-of-external-services).
-- `mqttTopics` - (generated by Cloud Director per external service) - contains the MQTT topics which the external service will use to communicate with Cloud Director - the `monitor` topic is the one the external service will receive messages from Cloud Director on, and the `respond` topic is the one the external service will use to send responses.
+- `mqttTopics` - (generated by VMware Cloud Director per external service) - contains the MQTT topics which the external service will use to communicate with VMware Cloud Director - the `monitor` topic is the one the external service will receive messages from VMware Cloud Director on, and the `respond` topic is the one the external service will use to send responses.

 #### Priority of external services